khylo/CourseNotes/cloud/aws/AWS.md

 	..* VPC
 	..* CloudFront  ..
 CDN
 	..* Route 53  ..
 DNS
-	..* API Gateway (mmore on developer) Create api for other serives to talkj to ..* Direct Connect (connet to AWS)
+	..* API Gateway (mmore on developer) Create api for other serives to talk to API caching.
+Reduce calls to endpoint.
+Results can be cached and used instead of calling endpoint eachtime. auto scaling
+		Can throttle to prevent atacks
+		CORS cross origina Resource sharing .. might need to be turned off, if using javascript and differnt domains are used ..* Direct Connect (connet to AWS)

 	## Devloper Tools